AvePoint/cloud-api/docs/elements/general/customer app profile/create-auth-link-to-consent-app-for-customer.md

 ## Request

-This section outlines the details of the HTTP method and endpoint used by this API.
+The following table lists the HTTP method and endpoint.

 | Method | Endpoint | Description  |
 | ------ | --------------------------------- | -------------------------------------------- |